The Chickadee Birds: All About Chickadees

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Chickadees are social birds that flock to feeders.
-To attract and identify chickadees, learn about their songs, favorite foods and where they nest.
+To attract and identify the types of chickadees in North America, learn about chickadee songs, favorite foods and where they nest.

 Watching chickadees flit through the treetops is like witnessing master acrobats at work.
 These adorable birds duck and dodge through branches as they hunt down small insects.
-Not only are these birds super cute, they also have winning personalities.
+Not only are these birds super cute, they also have friendly personalities.
 They are curious and unafraid of humans, and old-time birders call this classic chickadee trait “confiding.”
-Learn how to identify and attract chickadees.
+Learn all about the chickadee birds.

 Types of Chickadees in North America

 There are seven different species of chickadees in the U.S. All of them have snazzy dark caps and black bibs.